smolnar/blog/_posts/2016-02-12-secure-your-api-authentication.md

 The key step is the `secure_compare`, otherwise you would expose the comparison to another timing attack.
 So if all goes well &ndash; user is found and the key matches user's key, you receive `user` object from `Api::AuthenticationService` and continue with the request or in case of `nil` or exception, you halt and render unauthrorized response.

-But as you can see, this adds new authrorization level for a consumer of the API, since he has to make sure to pass in the email on every request and it seems like bit of a drag.
+But as you can see, this adds new authrorization level for a consumer of the API, since she has to make sure to pass in the email on every request and it seems like bit of a drag.
 But that's the price for secure staleless authentication.

-This is actually the easier solution to securing this API.
+This is actually the easier solution to securing this particular API.
 Other option is to introduce more secure approach to generating API keys, e.g. *JWT*.

 ## JWT &ndash; JSON Web Tokens